RV Tellina: Construction and career

-While in service with the Ministry of Agriculture, Fisheries and Food (United Kingdom), Tellina was mostly engaged in inshore surveys of young flatfish all around the British Isles, herring and sprat in the Wash, Humber and Thames estuary and of inshore shellfish stocks (crab, lobster, scallops whelks).
-Tellina operated out of the port of Lowestoft.

-In 1982 Tellina was sold into private ownership, and renamed Dawn Hunter.
-In 1984, 1986, 1987 and 1988 Dawn Hunter was re-hired by the Ministry of Agriculture, Fisheries and Food (United Kingdom) to continue her earlier work surveying young flatfish along the English East coast, herring in the Thames estuary but also Nephrops (Norway lobster) fishing grounds of northeast England.
-In 1984-1988 she was listed as being owned by Captain John Cole, and based out of Whitby, Yorkshire.
+In 1982, Tellina was sold into private ownership, and renamed Dawn Hunter.
+Between 1984 and 1988, Dawn Hunter was re-hired several times by the Ministry of Agriculture, Fisheries and Food to continue her earlier inshore surveying, expanding the scope to include Nephrops fishing grounds on the coast of northeast England.
+During this time, she was listed as being owned by Captain John Cole, and based out of Whitby, Yorkshire.

 She was briefly owned by the proprietor of Belfast Marine and was subsequently rebuilt into a luxury yacht, according to a design by G.L.
-Watson & Co.
-(Liverpool).
-Dawn Hunter was fitted out as a ketch (a two-masted sailing craft).
+Watson & Co. of Liverpool.
+Dawn Hunter was fitted out as a ketch, a two-masted sailing craft.
 She is primarily constructed of pitch pine planking on oak frames with mahogany superstructure.
-Dawn Hunter was listed as being for sale (for a price of GB £ 235,000), in Poole Harbour, Dorset in 2018, and was subsequently sold to an unknown buyer.
+Dawn Hunter was listed as being for sale for a price of GB £235,000 in Poole Harbour, Dorset in 2018, and was subsequently sold to an unknown buyer.